Sleep Disorders

 Neuroimaging studies are rarely indicated for typical migraine linked exclusively to the menstrual period.
 An unexplained increase in the frequency or severity of attacks requires clinical evaluation but is rarely a result of serious organic disease if high-risk features are absent.

 Headaches that are of recent onset or are associated with high-risk features require neuroimaging studies.
-When considering imaging studies for a pregnant woman with headache, the potential risk to the mother and fetus should be weighed against the potential benefit of the procedure.
+When considering imaging studies for a pregnant person with headache, the potential risk to the parent and fetus should be weighed against the potential benefit of the procedure.
 Pregnancy is not a contraindication to neuroimaging studies.
-In most cases, MRI is the neuroimaging study of choice for pregnant women (128).
+In most cases, MRI without contrast is the neuroimaging study of choice for pregnant people (122).

-Head CT is relatively safe during pregnancy (exposure of 0.001 cGy to the fetus) and is the study of choice for head trauma and for suspected intracranial hemorrhage.
+Head CT during pregnancy does carry radiation exposure, although small of 0.001 cGy to the fetus and is the study of choice in emergent circumstances such as head trauma and suspected intracranial hemorrhage.
 The potential risk, if any, of MRI during pregnancy is still unclear.
-Gadolinium crosses the placental barrier and is excreted through the fetal kidneys; even though no ill effects have been demonstrated, gadolinium injection should be avoided, as should CT with a contrast agent (127; 131).
+Gadolinium crosses the placental barrier and is excreted through the fetal kidneys; even though no ill effects have been demonstrated, gadolinium injection should be avoided, as should CT with a contrast agent (121; 125).

 Treatment of acute attack.
-The drugs of choice for acute attacks include NSAIDs, the triptans, and dihydroergotamine (47).
-In a randomized placebo controlled trial, a single dose of naratriptan 2.5 mg was significantly superior to placebo in alleviating pain and associated symptoms of menstrually-related migraine attacks (95).
-Another placebo-controlled study of 93 women with menstrually-related migraine showed that sumatriptan 100 mg was effective in the acute treatment of migraine for both perimenstrual attacks and nonmenstrually-related attacks (43).
+The drugs of choice for acute attacks include NSAIDs, acetaminophen, triptans, gepants, and dihydroergotamine.
+Second-line abortive agents include narcotics, corticosteroids, neuroleptics, and intravenous dihydroergotamine alone or in combination with other intravenous medications in a “migraine cocktail.”
 Antiemetics are important adjuncts for those who experience severe nausea or vomiting.
-Second-choice abortive agents include narcotics, corticosteroids, neuroleptics, and a course of intravenous dihydroergotamine.
-Rapoport and colleagues reported that migraine attacks occurring during the menstrual period responded better to zolmitriptan (a 2-hour response rate of 72%) than attacks that occur outside the menstrual period (a 2-hour response rate of 67%) (118).
+In a randomized placebo controlled trial, a single dose of naratriptan 2.5 mg was superior to placebo in alleviating pain and associated symptoms of menstrually-related migraine attacks (91).
+Another placebo-controlled study of 93 people with menstrually-related migraine showed that sumatriptan 100 mg was effective in acute treatment of migraine for both perimenstrual attacks and nonmenstrually-related attacks (42).
+Rapoport and colleagues reported that migraine attacks occurring during the menstrual period responded better to zolmitriptan (a 2-hour response rate of 72%) than attacks that occur outside the menstrual period (a 2-hour response rate of 67%) (111).
 However, there were no comparisons of patients with migraine attacks confined to the menses versus patients with attacks unrelated to the menstrual cycle.
-However, Bhambri and associates reported that when comparing treatment of migraine attacks during menstrual and nonmenstrual time periods with eletriptan, there were higher recurrence rates and lower sustained response rates at 2 to 24 hours in the group treated during the menstrual time period (67; 13).
-In a pooled analysis of 3 double-blind, randomized, crossover, multicenter clinical trials, frovatriptan was found to be more suitable for the management of menstrual migraine occurring during the hormone withdrawal phase, producing pain free and pain relief state in 25% and 51% of patients respectively (nonsignificant difference against rizatriptan, almotriptan, or zolmitriptan), but produced more sustained relief, with 71% and 83% of patients being pain free or having pain relief at 24 hours (04).
+However, Bhambri and associates reported that when comparing treatment of migraine attacks during menstrual and nonmenstrual time periods with eletriptan, there were higher recurrence rates and lower sustained response rates at 2 to 24 hours in the group treated during the menstrual time period (62; 14).
+In a pooled analysis of three double-blind, randomized, crossover, multicenter clinical trials, frovatriptan was found to be more suitable for the management of menstrual migraine occurring during the hormone withdrawal phase, producing pain free and pain relief state in 25% and 51% of patients respectively (nonsignificant difference against rizatriptan, almotriptan, or zolmitriptan), but produced more sustained relief, with 71% and 83% of patients being pain free or having pain relief at 24 hours (05).

 Preemptive treatment or short-term prophylaxis.
-Several drugs have been used as short-term prophylaxis for menstrual migraine, including NSAIDs, ergotamine, dihydroergotamine, magnesium, and the triptans (19; 132).
+Several drugs have been used as short-term prophylaxis for menstrual migraine, including NSAIDs, ergotamine, dihydroergotamine, magnesium, and the triptans (21; 126).
 Three triptans have been shown to be effective in menstrual migraine prevention.
-These include sumatriptan 25 mg 3 times a day, beginning 2 to 3 days before the expected day of headache onset and continued for a total of 5 days; naratriptan 1 mg twice daily for 5 days, beginning 2 days before the expected onset of menses; and frovatriptan 2.5 mg once or twice daily, starting 2 days before the anticipated start of the headache and continuing for 6 days (Newman 1998; Newman 2000; 131; 101).
-The combination of a triptan with an NSAID (such as sumatriptan and naproxen sodium) can be an effective way of managing menstrual migraine while also addressing other prominent menstrual symptoms (03; 92).
+These include sumatriptan 25 mg three times a day, beginning 2 to 3 days before the expected day of headache onset and continued for a total of 5 days; naratriptan 1 mg twice daily for 5 days, beginning 2 days before the expected onset of menses; and frovatriptan 2.5 mg once or twice daily, starting 2 days before the anticipated start of the headache and continuing for 6 days (125; 97).
+The combination of a triptan with an NSAID (such as sumatriptan and naproxen sodium) can be an effective way of managing menstrual migraine while also addressing other prominent menstrual symptoms (04; 87).

 Menstrual migraine can also be treated by the premenstrual use of standard prophylactic medication (antidepressants, beta-blockers, valproate, or calcium channel blockers).
-The following medications may be used: amitriptyline, 25 mg to 50 mg at bedtime; nadolol, 40 mg to 160 mg every day; verapamil, 80 mg to 160 mg 3 times a day; or valproate, 250 mg 3 times a day.
-Women who already use prophylactic medication for nonmenstrual migraine can increase the dose prior to their menses.
+The following medications may be used: amitriptyline, 25 mg to 50 mg at bedtime; nadolol, 40 mg to 160 mg every day; verapamil, 80 mg to 160 mg three times a day; or valproate, 250 mg three times a day.
+People who already use prophylactic medication for nonmenstrual migraine can increase the dose prior to their menses.

 Other.
 A short course of a neuroleptic or corticosteroids may be used.
 These include: prednisone, 80 mg/day for 7 days to 10 days with a rapid taper; dexamethasone, 20 mg/day for 4 days to 7 days with a rapid taper; or chlorpromazine 10-s 50 mg twice a day for 4 days to 7 days.